What to do in Tahoe City with Kids

 The Tahoe Art Haus and Cinema

 Evening comes early in the winter so escape to the movies.
-Sit in the cozy couch seating or rock away in a leather seat, the Tahoe Art Haus Cinema shows the latest blockbusters.
+Sit in the cozy couch seating or rock away in a leather seat at the Tahoe Art Haus Cinema while watching the latest blockbusters.

 As Lake Tahoe’s only cinema draft house, order a local draft beer or coffee drink.
 Don’t miss the popcorn spice bar and I found hotdogs and cheese pizza too.